 When sending your child away to a troubled teen program, you want to make sure the employees and the school have the credentials to provide the best care possible.

-First, find out if the program is accredited by the state (they should be).
+First, find out if the state accredited the program (they should be).
 You’ll want to find out which parts of the school are accredited.
-Is it the education, the counseling health, the residential aspect or everything?
+Is it the education, the counseling health, the residential aspect, or everything?

 You’ll want to send your child to a program that offers academic credits.
-You’ll also want to make sure these credits are transferable when their time in the program is done.
+You’ll also want to ensure these credits are transferable when their time in the program is done.

-The last thing you’ll want to deal with is having your child worry about going back to school and having enough classes to graduate, so make it part of the process.
+The last thing you’ll want to deal with is having your child worry about returning to school and having enough classes to graduate, so make it part of the process.

-In wilderness therapy programs, the program should also be teaming up with governing organizations and outdoor conduct organizations in order to teach your child the best practices in treating the outdoors with the utmost respect.
+In wilderness therapy programs, the program should also be teaming up with governing and outdoor conduct organizations to teach your child the best practices in treating the outdoors with the utmost respect.

-It’s never bad to ask questions — find out who the state agency that issues certain programs their licensure to make sure you’re getting all the facts.
+It’s never bad to ask questions — find out who the state agency that issues certain programs their licensure to ensure you’re getting all the facts.